 However, recipients of unsolicited email are far more likely to ignore messages that they didn’t opt-in to, and may mark those messages as spam.
 Therefore, the email contacts that you can obtain voluntarily are much more valuable, and these prospects are much more likely to respond to your message.

 While on this topic, remember that when you do send out an email to your list, make sure to use a reputable email program or use a marketing service that will ensure that your message isn’t flagged as spam by internet service providers (ISPs).

-Many ISPs will automatically flag senders that send large numbers of emails in one group, and the last thing you want to do is get your valid messages blocked before the recipient gets the chance to see them.
+Many ISPs will automatically flag senders that send mass numbers of emails in one group, and the last thing you want to do is get your valid messages blocked before the recipient gets the chance to see them.